-This route helps applicants to develop the necessary skills to complete the full MSc programme successfully.
+This route helps applicants to develop the necessary skills to complete any of the full MSc programmes successfully.

 The online preparatory course, Foundations of Data Science, requires approximately 30 hours of study.

 Full details of entrance requirements are given on the programme page, under the Requirements tab.